how we support

 • Unpacking the impact of compliance and governance to our state of being,

-• Owning our personal stories and narratives and
+• Owning our personal stories and narratives,

 Additional components of the program include one-on-one support, added meet up opportunities for affinity spaces, and access to financial resources for increasing one’s holistic wellness.